 The referendum was defeated, and the office of Governor-General was retained.

-Her Excellency Ms Quentin Bryce AC is the 25th Governor-General of the Commonwealth of Australia.
+His Excellency General the Honourable Sir Peter Cosgrove AK MC (Retd) is the 26th Governor-General of the Commonwealth of Australia.
 The origins and contributions of past Governors-General have varied.

 Governor-General Sir William Slim taking salute from guard of honour, outside Legislative Council building, Mitchell St, Darwin, 1955.
 Image courtesy of N Gleeson Collection and Northern Territory Library PH0120/0104 .